 Stereo is important.
 You don’t want all of your tracks fighting for the center.
-For instance, panning out the drum-kit is an important way to expand and establish the stereo spectrum.
+For instance, panning out the drum kit is an important way to expand and establish the stereo spectrum.

 If you have all sorts of different elements and instruments, you need to find a place for them in the stereo spectrum.
 Pan everything around until you’ve found a good balance.

-Keep in mind that you don’t want to tip the balance of instruments too much to the right or left either.
+Remember that you don’t want to tip the balance of instruments too much to the right or left either.

 Instead, try to find a good equilibrium and balance between the left and right speaker.

 A good way to do this is actually to keep things in mono and pan that way.
 You’ll find it easier to create separation in your instruments if you don’t have to listen to your pans in stereo.
 Counter-intuitive?
 Maybe.
 But it works.